shijianjian/DIA/README.md

 python train.py --data_root ../data --dataset <DATASET> --model resnet18_imagenet --mode simclr_DIA --shift_trans_type diffusion_rotation --diff_resolution 32 --batch_size 32 --one_class_idx 0 --save_step 1  --diffusion_model_path <DIFFUSION_MODEL_PATH>
 ```

-- Other transformation types are avaliable to use, e.g. `diffusion_rotation`, `diffusion_cutperm`, `blurgaussian_rotation`, `blurgaussian_cutperm`, `blurmedian_rotation`, `blurmedian_cutperm`.
+- Other transformation types are available to use, e.g. `diffusion_rotation`, `diffusion_cutperm`, `blurgaussian_rotation`, `blurgaussian_cutperm`, `blurmedian_rotation`, `blurmedian_cutperm`.
+Note that cutperm may perform better if your dataset is more *rotation-invariant*, while the rotation may perform better if the dataset is more "permutation-invariant".
-- To test different resolutions, do remember to re-train the diffusion models for the corresponding resotution.
+- To test different resolutions, do remember to re-train the diffusion models for the corresponding resolution.
-- For low resolution datasets, e.g. CIFAR10, use `resnet18` instead of `resnet18_imagenet`.
+- For low resolution datasets, e.g. CIFAR10, use `--model resnet18` instead of `--model resnet18_imagenet`.

 ## 3. Evaluation